• Home

 Convert Recipe for Pressure Cooker | How to Convert to a Pressure Cooker Recipe

-You must have some water.
+You must have some water or other liquid.

 Pressure cookers and slow cookers both have very little evaporation, so most liquid amounts will probably be similar from one appliance to other other, as long as you meet the minimum requirement of 1 cup.